umarawais45/CloudAuthentication/README.md

 ```
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+For firebase authentication, add your 'GoogleService-Info.plist' file to the bundle.
+For AWS federated sign-in, include your 'awsconfiguration.json' and 'amplifyconfiguration.json' files in the bundle.

 ## Author